-This incorporates a broad spectrum of disease of varying severity.
+This incorporates a broad spectrum of allergic eye disease of varying severity.
 The types include:

 - Most common type

 - Caused by airborne allergens, eg. Pollen, Ryegrass

 - Tends to occur in younger age group and can improve as child gets older